joergoster/Moonfish/Readme.md

 and (https://github.com/official-stockfish/Stockfish).

+## Goals

+The first goal is to change some things I don't like in current Stockfish.
+For example, the handling of the pair of bishops, or the structure of the Hash Table.
+The fail-high research with a lower depth has already been changed.
+At this phase I will try to keep Moonfish still in sync with Stockfish.

+In the next step, I plan to change the search.
+For example, I want a valid score for each root move.
+This will also have some impact on a Multi PV search.
+From here on I will stop to incorporate patches from Stockfish.

+Later, I will eventually try to build an evaluation from scratch.

 ## Terms of use

 Moonfish is free and distributed under the **GNU General Public License version 3** (GPL v3).